thw17/AGAR_2018_Intro_Genome_Assembly/README.md

 # AGAR 2018 Session 2: *The basics of read mapping and variant calling*

+*Updated 02-15-2021 to reflect changes in conda channel order suggested by the Bioconda team (priority of conda-forge > bioconda > defaults).
+Only lines 184-194 have changed.
+All other content remains exactly as presented at the 2018 workshop.

 *Content by Tim Webster (Arizona State University and University of Utah), 2018.
 Available under a GNU General Public v3 license.
 Much of this content has been updated and adapted from a previous version of this activity (also by Webster) [that you can find here](https://github.com/thw17/ASU_BIO543_Genome_Assembly_2018).*

 This session features a hands on introduction to the basics of read mapping, BAM file processing, and variant calling.
 We will also discuss various file types that you'll encounter along the way: FASTA, FASTQ, SAM/BAM, BED, and VCF.